Corbin Carroll Player Props: Diamondbacks vs. Rockies

 Corbin Carroll At The Plate

-- Carroll has 30 hits and an OBP of .388 to go with a slugging percentage of .570.
-All three of those stats are tops among Arizona hitters this season.
+- Carroll leads Arizona with 31 hits and an OBP of .383, plus a team-best slugging percentage of .557.

-- Among the qualified batters in MLB play, his batting average ranks 14th, his on-base percentage ranks 23rd, and he is ninth in the league in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 13th, his on-base percentage ranks 29th, and he is 19th in the league in slugging.

-- Carroll is batting .571 during his last outings and is on a seven-game hitting streak.
+- Carroll will look to extend his eight-game hitting streak.
+He's batting .467 during his last outings.

-- Looking at the 27 games he has played this season, he's went deep in four of them (14.8%), and in 3.9% of his trips to the dish.
+- He has homered in 14.3% of his games this season, and 3.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.